Kingdom 4: Return of the Great General: Plot

-As the fierce battle between Qin and Zhao continued, the direct confrontation between Wang Qi (Ou Ki) and Pang Nuan (Hoken) finally began.

-The film opens with a quick recap of the events in Kingdom III: General Ouki questioning King Eisei’s motives for unifying China; Ten deciding to participate in war as a strategist; Zhao’s attack on Qin; Shin leading the Hi-Shin Unit up a cliff to assassinate General Houki; and Ouki’s order to his sub-generals not to venture beyond sight of the enemy camp.
-The recap ends with the reveal of Zhao’s secret commander, Hoken — who calls himself the “Bushin” (War God) — and his sudden attack on the Hi-Shin Unit’s camp.
+The film opens with a quick recap of the events in Kingdom 3: General Ouki (Wang Qi) questioning King Eisei (Ying Zheng)'s motives for unifying China; Ten (He Liao Diao) deciding to participate in war as a strategist; Zhao's attack on Qin; Shin (Xin) leading the Hi-Shin Unit up a cliff to assassinate General Fuki (Feng Ji); and Ouki's order to his sub-generals not to venture beyond sight of the enemy camp.
+The recap ends with the reveal of Zhao's secret commander, Hoken (Pang Nuan) — who calls himself the “Bushin” (War God) — and his sudden attack on the Hi-Shin Unit's camp.

-The story proper begins with Shin and Kyoukai attempting to attack Hoken together at their campsite.
+The story proper begins with Shin and Kyoukai (Qiang Lei) attempting to attack Hoken together at their campsite.
 Shin is defeated effortlessly, and though Kyoukai lasts longer, she too is overpowered.
 When Shin regains consciousness, he orders his remaining men to throw their spears at Hoken.
 Hoken deflects them easily, killing many, and Shin is badly injured.

 Qin troops soon arrive and attack Hoken en masse, but Zhao reinforcements counterattack.
 The remnants of the Hi-Shin Unit flee, carrying the wounded Shin with them.
 They are pursued by a Zhao detachment led by [name pending, not shown in film].
-Part of the Hi-Shin Unit runs off to divert the pursuers from Bihei and Bito, who are carrying Shin, but the Zhao commander does not fall for the ruse.
+Part of the Hi-Shin Unit runs off to divert the pursuers from Bihei (Wei Ping) and Bito (Wei Dao), who are carrying Shin, but the Zhao commander does not fall for the ruse.

-Back in Joto Village, Bihei’s and Bito’s families pray for their safe return.
+Back in Joto Village, Bihei's and Bito's families pray for their safe return.

 On the road, Bihei realises the enemy is following his trail of blood.
 He urges his brother Bito to continue carrying Shin, knowing that staying together will doom them all.
 Bito reluctantly leaves as Bihei stays behind to draw off the pursuers.

 When Shin later regains consciousness, he and Bito recall their shared past.
 Bihei once bullied Shin as a child, and Shin beat up both Bihei and Bito.
-Now, Bito muses that they’ve willingly risked their lives for the same boy, predicting Shin will become a great general.
+Now, Bito muses that they've willingly risked their lives for the same boy, predicting Shin will become a great general.
 He wishes Shin success before dying.

-The surviving members of the Hi-Shin Unit reunite, Shin carrying Bito’s body.
-Bihei grieves his brother’s death.
+The surviving members of the Hi-Shin Unit reunite, Shin carrying Bito's body.
+Bihei grieves his brother's death.

 Because Hoken and Kyoukai both hail from the Shiyuu tribe, Kyoukai provides insight into his power.
-She explains that Hoken’s strength comes from a lifetime of relentless, disciplined training.
+She explains that Hoken's strength comes from a lifetime of relentless, disciplined training.
 The blow that nearly killed Shin was meant to destroy his body from within — he is lucky to have survived.
 Shin vows to defeat Hoken.
 Kyoukai notes softly that Hoken was once a good soul.

 The thirty-six surviving members of the Hi-Shin Unit rendezvous with General Ouki.
 Determined to press on for their fallen comrades, Shin impresses Ouki, who tells him that the path to becoming a general is the path of sacrifice.